 The summer nights also allure with classic auto racing at Meridian Speedway.
 For an easy day trip from Boise, there is nothing better than exploring mid-century bungalows and old brick storefronts in downtown Meridian.

 2 hours from Boise, Idaho

 The highlights of the city are the stupendous Snake River Canyon and the epic Perrine Memorial Bridge.
-In fact, one can’t exist without another at least when it comes to thrilling outdoor adventures.
-Whether you long for jumping with a parachute or zipping the Snake River, these two landmarks work harmoniously to ensure the best experience possible.
+In fact, one can’t exist without another, at least when it comes to the thrilling outdoor adventures.
+Whether you long for jumping with a parachute or zipping the Snake River, these two landmarks work harmoniously to ensure the best experience in the town.

 Water activities also await daring daytrippers from Boise.
 From kayaking to stand-up paddleboarding, Twin Falls offers great opportunities to explore greenish waters of the Snake River and even paddle all the way to Shoshone Fall.

 56 minutes from Boise, Idaho

 Idaho City is one the most irresistible weekend getaways and day trips from Boise for history buffs.
 This tiny city with population of less than 500 preserves the legacy of the Gold Rush era in Idaho like no other cities.